 The different modes require different sample rates and there will be some additional CPU load from resmapling.
 But so far it looks like this could become a working setup for doing FreeDV using existing radios without a PC.

-The tests were run on the Raspbian Jessie light from 2016-05-10 with custom kernel as described above, but otherwise upgraded to latest packages.
-GCC version 4.9.
-The FreeDV code was rev 2812 from SVN built as release build.
+I ran the tests on Raspbian Jessie light from 2016-05-10 with custom kernel as described above, but otherwise upgraded to latest packages.
+GCC version 4.9; FreeDV rev 2812 from SVN built as release build.